Nuitka/Nuitka/Developer_Manual.rst

    ./bin/check-nuitka-with-pylint

-Ideally the above command gives no warnings.
+Ideally, the above command gives no warnings.
 This is currently the case.

 If you submit a patch, it would be good if you checked that it doesn't introduce new warnings, but that is not strictly required. it will happen before release,